bkirman/bkirman.github.io/src/projects/critical-tea-towels/index.md

 We had the tea towels professionally printed, and handed them out as part of an event on the future of gig working at the [People's History Museum](https://phm.org.uk/) in Manchester.

-More of these unusual research outputs at [Crank and File](crankandfile.co.uk), see also the sister project [Meal Deal](/projects/meal-deal), a card game about the experiences of gig.
+More of these unusual research outputs at [Crank and File](crankandfile.co.uk), see also the sister project [Meal Deal](/projects/meal-deal), a card game about the experiences of gig-working couriers.

 The illustrations are by [Tony Pickering](https://pick-art.co.uk).
 This project was funded by the [UKRI "Telling Tales of Engagement" scheme](https://www.ukri.org/what-we-do/what-we-have-funded/epsrc/digital-economy-telling-tales-of-engagement-awards/) that supports projects with research impact.